 The thought of an electrical problem like a loose wire or something more severe like too much voltage fluctuation is very frightening.
 And any indication of a problem should be taken very seriously, from a flickering light to an odd odor or smell of smoke.
 All of these are signs that you need to call (703) 463-9866 immediately.
 A licensed electrician from Circuit Doctor will arrive quickly to access the problem and provide you with the solutions you need.
 Our primary concern is always the safety and peace of mind of our valued customers.

-As a full-service electrical contractor, our company is licensed to install, repair, and renovate all types of commercial and residential electrical systems.
+As a full-service electrical contractor, our company is licensed to install, repair, and renovate all types of residential electrical systems.
 And because we know that issues can appear at any hour of the day or night, we offer emergency service 24/7, so you never need to worry about the safety of your loved ones in your home.
 Just call (703) 463-9866, and our team will be dispatched to your home immediately.